LAN automation

 Scenario 2: You have a three-tier network and you want to LAN automate distribution- and access-layer switches.
 You already LAN automated the distribution layer.
 Later, you add access-layer switches to your network and you want to LAN automate these switches.
 Because the distribution switches are already LAN automated and links converted to Layer 3, Tier 1 switches cannot be used as the seed.
 You must choose distribution as the seed in this scenario.

 Large topologies are brought up by performing LAN automation multiple times.
-During the first pass, distribution switches are brought up by choosing core devices as seed devices; the distribution switches come up as new devices.
+During the first pass, core devices are chosen as seed devices to bring up the distribution switches as new devices.

 ![]() Note |